MAMI 2023

 World Cinema Unleashed: A Diverse Tapestry of Films

 The World Cinema section screened a remarkable selection of 90 titles, including Cannes award-winner “Anatomy of a Fall,” “Monster” by Kareeda, Wim Wenders’ “Perfect Days,” Aki Kaurismaki’s “Fallen Leaves,” Ken Loach’s “The Old Oak,” and Alice Rohrwacher’s “La Chimera.”
 “Anatomy of a Fall” stands out as a potential contender in the upcoming awards circuit, its storytelling evoking the classic “Rashomon” narrative technique, artfully blurring the lines between fictional accounts and actual events.
-“Fallen Leaves” added humor to the mix, offering a charming narrative set in present-day Helsinki, where lead characters paradoxically shun cell phones while attempting to reconnect by visiting the bar where their initial encounter took place.
-In Kaurismaki’s proletariat world, love becomes the sole beacon of hope, creating a charming and nostalgic cinematic experience.
+“Fallen Leaves” is sweet and funny at times.
+It’s set in present day Helsinki where the Ukraine war news being aired in the radio disturbing the lead characters in their already dreary existence.
+The director chooses not to use any cell phones or social media when they try to find each other but by visiting the places where they had met earlier only to evoke nostalgia.
+In Kaursmaki’s proletariat world, love is the only hope to survive, and this makes the film very hopeful and charming.
 “The Old Oak,” directed by Ken Loach, delivered a powerful message, though it was criticized for its melodramatic and preachy tone, indicating that it may not be among his best work.

 Inside the Yellow Cocoon: A Vietnamese Cinematic Revelation